toddcf/code-snippets/css/typography.md

 ### Pixels (px)

 1. For standard text, use a font between 15px and 25px.
 Depends on:
-  - the typeface you choose.
+  - The typeface you choose.
   - How much text you have.
   - How much you want that text to stand out.
 2. For headlines and titles, use a font between 32px and 60px.
 In some cases, you can go up to 90px.